Sashafirce/water_pollution_and_health_risk_explorer/README.md

 ### Structuring the Analysis:
 - Each hypothesis was explored visually before applying modelling.
-- The ML model used a curated set of variables and validated via R² and feature importance.
+- The ML model used a curated set of variables and was validated via R² and feature importance.

 ## Bugs / Limitations